jasa-acs/repro-guide/pages/index-update.md

 For manuscripts initially submitted as of July 1, 2021, all submitted *revisions* must include code and data to reproduce the work presented, as well as our Author Contributions Checklist (ACC) form documenting the materials.
 We encourage, but do not require, authors to provide materials upon initial submission.

-These web pages provide guidance on reproducibility for authors and reviewers in JASA.
+These web pages provide JASA's official guidance on reproducibility for authors and reviewers.

 ## Guidance for authors